 Black and Hispanic/Latino communities have the lowest populations in the City, however, they continually account for the majority of arrests and convictions.
-Though these arrests and convictions are high, they are not necessarily indicative of a higher propensity of criminal activity within these groups.
-The Blue Ribbon Panel on Transparency, Accountability and Fairness in Law Enforcement9 found that although black and Hispanic persons had the lowest hit-rates (discovery of illegal items during search), these populations still face the highest rates of non-consent searches.
+Though these arrests and convictions are high, they are not necessarily indicative of a higher propensity of Figure 4.

-Figure 4.
 Disparity Gap for Convictions (2013)